KPU IS NOT A DISEASE BUT A METABOLIC DISORDER.

 What to do about it

 If KPU is suspected, a urine test should be carried out, even if the blood count shows no abnormalities.
-A laboratory in Germany offers these tests but unfortunately it is difficult to get the urine sample shipped to Germany within 3 days.
-The horse Therapist is contacting Irish equine labs to find out if they can do these tests in Ireland.
+A laboratory in Germany offers these tests which can be ordered via The Horse Therapist.
+You can order it here.

 To be continued……